liangzheng816/OfficeDocs-SharePoint/migration/mm-gov-cloud.md

 - SPMigration
 - M365-collaboration
 - m365initiative-migratetom365
-description: An explanation of Government Cloud configuration settings when using Migration Manager for file share migrations.
+description: An explanation of Government Community Cloud (GCC) configuration settings when using Migration Manager for file share migrations.
 ---

 # Government cloud settings for Migration Manager